Te Amo (Rihanna song)

 "Te Amo" (English: "I Love You") is a song by Barbadian singer Rihanna from her fourth studio album, Rated R (2009).
 The song was written by Rihanna, Mikkel S. Eriksen, Tor Erik Hermansen, James Fauntleroy II, with production helmed by Eriksen and Hermansen under their production name Stargate.
 "Te Amo" impacted radio in Italy on May 28, 2010, and was released via digital download on June 8, 2010, in Australia, Italy and New Zealand, as the album's sixth and final single.
 "Te Amo" incorporates elements of music of Latin America and conveys Rihanna's struggles as the object of another woman's desires.

-Music critics praised the song for its lyrics and for a less futuristic sound than other songs on Rated R. "Te Amo" peaked inside the top ten of national charts, including the Czech Republic, Hungary, and Poland.
+Music critics praised the song for its lyrics and for a less futuristic sound than other songs on Rated R. "Te Amo" peaked inside the top ten of particularly European national charts, including the Czech Republic, Hungary, and Poland.
 The song also attained top forty positions in Australia, The Netherlands and Slovakia.
-"Te Amo" was certified gold in four countries.
+"Te Amo" was certified gold in four countries and platinum in the United Kingdom and double platinum in Brazil.
 The song's accompanying music video was directed by longtime collaborator Anthony Mandler and features French supermodel Laetitia Casta, who tries to seduce Rihanna and eventually succeeds.
 Rihanna performed the song live at BBC Radio 1's Big Weekend on May 23, 2010 in Bangor, Wales.
 "Te Amo" was also included on the set list of Rihanna's Last Girl on Earth tour.

 Background and composition

 "Te Amo" was released as the fourth international and fifth overall single from Rihanna's fourth studio album, Rated R. The song was written by Mikkel S. Eriksen, Tor Erik Hermansen, James Fauntleroy II and Rihanna, with production helmed by Eriksen and Hermansen under their production name, Stargate.
 The song was sent to Italian radio on May 28, 2010, and released via digital download in Australia, Italy and New Zealand on June 8, 2010.
 In Germany, "Te Amo" was released as a CD single on June 11, 2010.

-Musically, the song is written in the key of G-sharp minor with Rihanna's vocal range spanning from the low note of F♯3 to the high note of C♯5.
+Musically, the song is written in the key of G-sharp minor with Rihanna's vocal range spanning from the low note of B♯2 to the high note of C♯5.
 Lyrically, "Te Amo" tells of a relationship between two women, with one realizing that she is falling in love with Rihanna, proclaiming "Te amo" throughout the song (the Spanish and Portuguese phrase for "I Love You").
 As Rihanna realizes that the other woman is falling in love with her, Rihanna sings, "I feel the love, but I don't feel that way", meaning that she knows her suitor loves her, but does not want to become romantically involved with her.